Logging in to Studio Server using single sign-on (SSO) via Amazon Cognito is one of the ways of logging in to Studio Server using SSO.

 The Amazon Cognito page appears.

 Step 3.
-In the top right corner, click Create a users pool.
+In the top right corner, click Create user pool.
+Follow the images below as an idea to configure it:

 Notes: